-Table 4.
-Examination scores and duration of training in healthcare interpreting

-While dividing the data into the subgroups by the method of acquiring healthcare interpreting education produces subsets with even lower number of participants, the information is of interest to educators.
-Further research is needed about the subgroup of participants who indicated completion of 45-hour academic courses (3 U.S. credits).
-This is the least represented group, and the low performance markers may be due to various factors, including non-alignment of curriculum with the practice of healthcare interpreting.
-Overall, more data is needed to allow for meaningful insights.
+Table 7.
+Examination scores and duration of training in healthcare interpreting research is needed about the subgroup of participants who indicated completion of 45-hour academic courses (3 U.S. credits).
+This is the least represented group, and the low performance markers may be due to various factors, including non-alignment of curriculum with the practice of healthcare interpreting, courses focusing on the interpreter knowledge rather than interpreting skills, monolingual instruction, etc. Overall, more data is needed to allow for meaningful insights.